 The drilling conditions described above have led to the following practices, which are reasonably uniform, in the geothermal drilling industry.
 Bits Because of the hard, fractured formations, roller-cone bits with tungsten-carbide inserts are almost universally used for geothermal drilling.
 The abrasive rocks mean that bit life is usually low (50 to 100 m), but many bits are also pulled because of bearing failures caused by rough drilling and high temperature.
-Polycrystalline diamond compact (PDC) bits have the dual advantages of more efficient rock cutting and no moving parts, but experience with PDC bits in geothermal drilling is both scant and unfavorable.
 Much research and development in hard-rock PDC bits is under way, so it is possible that these bits will come into wider use in geothermal drilling.
 Tubulars Because of the low-value fluid (steam or hot water), geothermal wells must produce large fluid volumes and so tend to be larger diameter than oil/gas wells; typical geothermal production intervals are 219 to 340 mm in diameter.

 Tracers are used in geothermal reservoir engineering to determine the connectivity between injection and production wells.
 Because injected fluids are much cooler than in-situ fluids, knowledge of injectate flow paths helps mitigate premature thermal breakthrough.
 As in other applications of tracer testing, the goal of the tracer test is to estimate sweep efficiency of a given injection pattern.
 Because geothermal systems tend to be open, tracer tests can also be used to estimate the extent of recharge/discharge or total pore volume.
 Currently, however, the primary use of geothermal tracers is to estimate the degree of connectivity between injectors and producers.